eFionna/Advent-of-Code-2025/README.md

 ## part 2
 I miss read the asignment at first so had this really neat method to find the higes and lowest in all the ranges but when the test part didn't match I re read it and saw my mistake.
 Linq dose most of the heavey lifting in this one then it's just some cleanup.

+# Day 6

+## Part 1
+When I first saw the input I just thought fuck.
+But The first part turned out to be really simpel.

+## Part 2
+Why the fuck did they have to have such a complex way of doing math.
+Well I got a lot better at parsing but only the gods know how tf ParseCephalopodWorksheet Works I still don't know exactly how I got it to work but when I had that down the rest was quite easy.
+I would like to be better at parsing but I also thing that c# was working a bit against me on this one.
+I ended up using a temporary character X to preserve the spacec so the final numbers would not be compleatly fucked.